-I was talking to a friend last week who had this really awesome salon idea focused on a new express beauty service concept.
+I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 Salon Expenses List – What Include in Your Beauty Salon Budget